pouchdb/pouchdb/docs/api.md

 PouchDB.replicate(source, target, [options])
 {% endhighlight %}

-Replicate data from `source` to `target`, both the `source` and `target` can be strings used to represent a database of a PouchDB object.
-If `options.continuous` is `true` then this will track future changes and also replicate them.
+Replicate data from `source` to `target`.
+Both the `source` and `target` can be strings used to represent a database of a PouchDB object.
+If `options.continuous` is `true`, then this will track future changes and also replicate them.

-If you want to sync data in both directions you can call this twice reversing the `source` and `target` arguments.
+If you want to sync data in both directions you can call this twice, reversing the `source` and `target` arguments.

 * `options.filter`: Reference a filter function from a design document to selectively get updates.
 * `options.query_params`: Query params send to the filter function.
 * `options.doc_ids`: Only replicate docs with these ids.
 * `options.complete`: Function called when all changes have been processed.
-* `options.onChange`: Function called on each change processed..
+* `options.onChange`: Function called on each change processed.
 * `options.continuous`: If true starts subscribing to future changes in the `source` database and continue replicating them.
 * `options.server`: Initialize the replication on the server.
 The response is the CouchDB `POST _replicate` response and is different from the PouchDB replication response.
 Also, `options.onChange` is not supported on server replications.
 * `options.create_target`: Create target database if it does not exist.
 Only for server replications.